proper1grows/infiniteBird/README.md

 https://www.hempbasics.com/hhusb/hh5elc.htm - specifically section 5 part 8

 clone the repo,  in a terminal or via ssh
-`
-sudo -i
-apt install git libsdl2-mixer-2.0-0 -y
-`
-at least on rasp pi B you have to default the jack output via terminal:
+ `sudo apt install git libsdl2-mixer-2.0-0 -y ` at least on rasp pi B you have to default the jack output via terminal:

     `raspi-config` -> `System Options` -> `S2 Audio` -> `1 Force audio out through HDMI or 3.5mm jack`